In this post, I am going to explain what is private equity and how does it work?

 Many firms that are household names today (like FedEx) might not have been around if it wasn't for private equity.

-I hope this article has helped you understand clearly what a private equity firm is and what private equity professionals do.
+I hope this article has helped you understand clearly what a private equity firm is and what the professionals do in private equity jobs.

 If you've ever wondered how private equity firms work, you may have your answer.
 If you want to work in Leveraged Buyout (LBO) projects or private equity investment, this career is for you.